Revolving-Door

 President Donald Trump designates Ajit Pai as Chairman of the Federal Communications Commission, elevating the sitting Republican commissioner and former Verizon Communications associate general counsel to lead the agency responsible for regulating his former employer and the broader …

-Donald Trump Ajit Pai Verizon Communications Federal Communications Commission Tom Wheeler revolving-door regulatory-capture fcc net-neutrality verizon +2 more
+Donald Trump Ajit Pai Verizon Communications Federal Communications Commission (FCC) Tom Wheeler revolving-door regulatory-capture fcc net-neutrality verizon +2 more

 Read more →